 1. Spot wildlife in Soomaa National Park

 Soomaa National Park is one of the most magical natural landscapes in Estonia.
-Spread out over 359 square kilometers (138 sq mi), the park is home to elk, deer, boar, lynx, wolves, beavers, bears, and more.
-Located 140km south of Tallinn, the park is a popular getaway for hikers.
-The nearby Raudna River and Parnu Basin also offer up the opportunity to kayak and canoe.
+Spread out over 359 square kilometers (138 square miles), the park is home to elk, deer, boar, lynx, wolves, beavers, bears, and more.
+Located 140 kilometers (87 miles) south of Tallinn, the park is a popular getaway for hikers.
+The nearby Raudna River and Parnu Basin also offer the opportunity to kayak and canoe.
 Much of the park floods in the spring, giving you the chance to explore the forests via canoe/kayak.
 Admission to the park is free.
-Canoe and kayak rentals cost 25 EUR.
-Guided tours also cost 25 EUR.
+Canoe and kayak rentals cost 27 EUR.
+Guided tours cost around 50 EUR.

 2. Go skiing in Otepaa